mgtools/BacMGEnet/README.md

 tar zxvf mgedb.tar.gz

+## Dependencies
+Python: python 3
+NetworkX: a python package for network based analysis
+CRISPRone: a pipeline for CRISPR-Cas system annotation, included in this repository under the CRISPRone

 ## Sample usage using a toy example
 Please go to examples/ to see how it works using a toy example, and what the pipelines output.